akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 To solve this, Reingold and Tilford started with breaking the problems into two parts: computation of the new positions for shifted subtrees and then its actual shifting.

 To address the first part, they then introduced several clever concepts such as tree contours and threads.
-Contours are sequences of left-most / right most nodes ion each level, and a node thread represents an additional relationship to the successor node in the same contour.
+Contours are sequences of left-most and right most nodes for each level, and a node thread represents an additional relationship to the successor node in the same contour.

 To solve moving all nodes in a subtree by the same amount, they then used the concept of `mods` introduced earlier in the already mentioned paper by Charles Wetherell and Alfred Shannon[^2].
 A `mod` is an additional property to each node, that is used for calculating position of all the node's children.
 The positions are calculated in two passes, first giving each node a preliminary position and a mod during the bottom-up sweep and then adjusting their positions during a top-down traversal via adding  aggregated sum of mods on the path from the root.

+This is how it looks in the `TreeLayout` extension used by the `TreeLayoutBuilderReingold`:

 {% highlight swift %}
 /// Additional TreeLayout attributes used for internal purposes